 Aside from this, the linguistics are off.
 “Recovery” implies that the economy has been damaged and must be repaired.
 This language is loaded with neoliberal ideology.
 What we need is not a “recovery” but a “reimagining.”
 A “recovery” is a return to the status quo, no matter what color you paint it.
 It would enshrine the idea that the correct response to economic crises is to minimize the hit, then build back stronger.

 Instead, we must learn the lessons from this pandemic.
 The reason the virus has hit us in the pocket is not that the economy shrank, but that the economy is structured in such a way that it does not work for people.
 The logical response, then, is not to rebuild but to restructure the economy.

-James MacGregor Palmer graduated from Newcastle University with a BA in Music with Politics in 2019 and is pursuing a master’s degree in International Journalism at the University of Stirling.
+James MacGregor Palmer has a BA in music with politics and is pursuing a master’s degree in international journalism at the University of Stirling.